dtungbmw/coding_practice/python/tesla/README.md

      a.
 Retrieve sites info

      b.
-Retrieve singals info with each site id from #a
+Retrieve signals info with each site id from #a

      c.
 Convert signal json result to python dictionary object with site id

 ### Data transformation

-- Extracted data is normalized and flatterned
+- Extracted data is normalized and flattened

-- Unused columes are removed and column names are renamed for easy reference
+- Removed unused columns and renamed column names for clearer reference

 - Timestamp column is added based on date time string